ignatandrei/patterns/src/patternsSite/docs/patterns/Decorator.md

 ## Homework

+1.    <br />
+Add a logging to DBConnection.    <br />
+2.    <br />
-1. Add a logging to DBConnection .
-2. Use by decorating a coffee with milk, sugar, and chocolate (and maybe other condiments).
-The coffee should be able to display the condiments in a Display method and calculate the price of the coffee with milk, sugar, and chocolate.
+Use by decorating a coffee with milk, sugar, and chocolate (and maybe other condiments).    <br />
+The coffee should be able to display the condiments in a Display method and calculate the price of the coffee with milk, sugar, and chocolate.    <br />